scipy/scipy/doc/source/tutorial/signal.rst

     :width: 66%
     :align: center

-Here the last slice has index :math:`p=26` -- hence, following Python convention of the end index being outside the range, `p_max` = 27 indicates the first slice not touching the signal.
+Here the last slice has index :math:`p=26`.
+Hence, following Python convention of the end index being outside the range, `p_max` = 27 indicates the first slice not touching the signal.
 The corresponding sample index is `k_max` = 55.
 The first slice, which sticks out to the right is